singularityhacker/Agile-Notes/Kanban/Guide-Study.md

 ---

+> Ice breaker:
+>
+> 1. Take a few minutes.
+> 2. We can go around the horn.
+> 3. One thing you're excited about that happened since we met last?

+> Previous week recap:
+>
+> We started on the Kanban practices and a quick way to summarize these would be to
+>
+> 1. See whats happening
+> 2. Limit what gets started
+> 3. Carfully monitor what has been started
+> 4. Reasses and refine
+>
+> We covered the first one last week.
+Lets see if we can finish the next three today.

 **Limiting Work in Progress (WIP)**

 Work in Progress (WIP) refers to the work items the Scrum Team has started but has not yet finished.